in

 8.8 out of 10.

-The Nanlite Forza 60B II is by far my favorite light.
-Even my 500B II has more power and is better built.
+The Nanlite Forza 60B II is easily my favorite light.
+Even though my 500B II offers more power and superior build quality, its larger size makes it less enjoyable to work with.

 Informations